tsmith-veza/veza-linux-connector/readme.md

 ## Veza notes

-* Every linux machine will be modeled as an application in Veza.
+* Every linux machine will be modeled as an application in Veza, under the parent "linux machines" application type.
 * To help with troubleshooting, the script will by default save the json object for each app in the local directory.
 You can toggle this off by changing the value of `SAVE_JSON` in the "Veza config" section of the script.

 ## Run